opengeospatial/ogcapi-environmental-data-retrieval/README.md

 The [OGC API - EDR standard](https://www.ogc.org/standards/ogcapi-edr) was formally published on 13 September 2021.

-The Working Group is now developing a Corrigendum and future enhancements.
+The Working Group is now developing a Corrigendum (V1.0.1) and backwards-compatible future enhancements (V1.1).

 ### Best Practice